mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ### GitHub's picker

 To reproduce GitHub's label picker, the `Autocomplete` is rendered inside a [`PopperUnstyled`](/base/react-popper/).
-To remove the popup behavior from the autocomplete, replace the listbox slot with the [`List`](/joy-ui/react-list/) component.
+To remove the popup behavior from the autocomplete, replace the listbox slot with the `AutocompleteListbox` component.

 {{"demo": "GitHubLabel.js"}}